master-albania/Rapchure/readme.md

 client.connect();
 ```

-You can see docs on git hub pages.
+You can see docs on [github pages](https://master-albania.github.io/Rapchure/).